schwarzr/Samples/Azure/LargeData/readme.md

 > replace `{remoteserver}`,`{remotedb}`, `{remoteuser}` and `{remotepassword}` with your SQL Server address and credentials

 ## Deploy REST Service
-Publish the LargData.Web project as an Azure Web app.
+Publish the LargeData.Web project as an Azure Web app.

-Update the webservice url in the [LargData.UI/App.xaml.cs](LargData.UI/App.xaml.cs) file.
+Update the webservice url in the [LargeData.UI/App.xaml.cs](LargeData.UI/App.xaml.cs) file.
 ```csharp
 protected virtual void OnConfigure(IServiceCollection service)
 {